 All states, including the District of Columbia, formulate their speed regulations on the basis of some form of the basic speed law.

 DDOT conducted this study to provide guidance on how people will travel to the new ballpark.

 Transportation Demand Management (TDM) is the application of strategies and policies to reduce travel demand-specifically that of single-occupancy private vehicles-or to redistribute this demand in space or in time.

 The moveDC plan is the culmination of an 18-month process that involved thousands of residents from the District and the Washington metropolitan region.
 Key themes of moveDC include more travel options, reliability of transportation systems, safety for all, and efficiency of investments.
 These themes are highlighted in the recommendations for the modal elements (Pedestrian, Bicycle, Transit, Vehicle and Freight) as well as the supporting elements (Transportation Demand Management, Parking and Curbside Management, and Sustainability and Livability).
-Specifically, over 200 new miles of bicycle facilities, a 22-mile streetcar system with the possibility of extension lines and over 40 miles of High Capacity Transit, half of which could be in dedicated lanes, are proposed in moveDC.
+Specifically, more than 200 new miles of bicycle facilities, a 22-mile streetcar system with the possibility of extension lines and more than 40 miles of High Capacity Transit, half of which could be in dedicated lanes, are proposed in moveDC.